TheLastFrame/CapsNet-Keras/README.md

 **Contacts**
 - Your contributions to the repo are always welcome.
-Open an issue or contact me with E-mail `guoxifeng1990@163.com` or WeChat `wenlong-guo`.
+Simply open an issue or contact me.

 ## Usage